User53-official/perldb/README.md

 # perldb
-Simple NoSQL Database for small projects, easy to setup and build into a linux server.
+Simple NoSQL Database for small projects, easy to setup and run into a linux server.